 I had forgotten how much I loved watching Jongin talk about things he loved.
 I loved watching his face light up and the red in his cheeks get darker.
 His eyes would brighten considerably and in them I could practically see images of the memories he was reliving.
 His endearing laugh made the candles burn a little brighter and those around us paused what they were doing to appreciate his beauty.
 The piano’s music faltered to make room for the real music coming from Jongin’s mouth.
 The women paused their chewing or their drinking to look over their shoulders to find the source of the angel-like noise.
 I got to see it head-on and I wondered if those women who didn’t like my outfit choice were now the ones envying me.

 “Jongin-ah.”
-I grinned and Jongin paused to look at me, but there was another story about Rahee bubbling up from .
+I grinned and Jongin paused to look at me, but there was another story about Rahee bubbling up from his throat.
 “Aren’t you getting tired?”

 “No...”
 Jongin trailed off, lifting his wrist to see the time.
 His watch glinted in the candlelight- it looked expensive- but it was gone under the sleeve of his suit jacket only a moment later.
 “It’s not late... did I miss something?”